 Outsourcing network maintenance also typically cuts telcos' operating costs by 13 to 20 percent, Xia said.

 He estimated the Middle East's managed services sector was worth $1bn last year, claiming Huawei's market share was 55 percent.
 And he forecast sector revenue would grow around 18 percent over the next two to three years.

 "In the Gulf we are providing or have provided managed services partnerships with almost all of the major operators," he said.

 These include long-term deals with Oman's Nawras, a unit of Qatar Telecom, Saudi Arabia's Mobily - part-owned by Etisalat - and UAE's du.

 Huawei and domestic rival ZTE Corp have come to prominence in the past few years, clinching contracts with major carriers and often edging out European rivals Ericsson , Alcatel Lucent SA and Nokia Siemens Networks.

 Huawei is also helping to build and operate high-speed Long-term Evolution (LTE) mobile networks for Saudi Arabia's three operators, plus Etisalat, Nawras and Oman Telecommunications Co (Omantel).

-LTE is specifically designed to carry data rather than voice and potentially offers download speeds more than double that of 3G, which it will eventually supersede, although a lack of LTE-enabled handsets means consumer adoption has been slow.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+LTE is specifically designed to carry data rather than voice and potentially offers download speeds more than double that of 3G, which it will eventually supersede, although a lack of LTE-enabled handsets means consumer adoption has been slow.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.